Download EWG's Healthy Living AppClose

 Researchers have not found strong evidence that sunscreen use prevents basal cell carcinoma (Green 1999, Pandeya 2005, van der Pols 2006, Hunter 1990, Rosenstein 1999, Rubin 2005).

-Last year, an estimated 76,000 people were diagnosed with melanoma, and 10,000 Americans died from it (NCI 2016).
+This year, an estimated 91,000 people will be diagnosed with melanoma, and 9,000 Americans will die from it (NCI 2018).
 White Americans have much higher melanoma rates than people of other races.
 Men have higher melanoma rates than women.
 Sun exposure appears to play a role in melanoma, but it is a complex disease for which many questions have not been answered.
 One puzzling fact: Melanomas do not usually appear on parts of the body that get daily sun exposure.

 Both UVA and UVB rays can cause melanoma, as evidenced by laboratory studies on people with extreme sun exposures.
 In the general population, there is a strong correlation between melanoma risk and a person’s number of sunburns, particularly those during childhood (Dennis 2010).

 The use of artificial tanning beds dramatically increases melanoma risk (Coleho 2010).
-For this reason, in May 2013, FDA commissioner Margaret A. Hamburg proposed eclassifying tanning beds from “low risk” to “moderate risk,” and requiring new warnings on tanning beds and sun lamps that they “can damage your skin and increase your risk of developing skin cancer.”
+For this reason, in 2014, the FDA reclassified tanning beds to require new warnings that they “can damage skin and shouldn’t be used by anyone under age 18.”

 The risk of melanoma goes up when you use a tanning bed at any age, but the International Agency for Research on Cancer calculates that if you start using tanning beds before age 30, your risk of developing melanoma jumps by 75 percent.